mosgus/Stocker/README.md

 ### Features
 - Interface: Users use Stocker through the console commandline arguments.
 A web-interface will implemented in the future.
     - Users can store portfolio csv files in the /porfolios directory.
-Stocker will scan csv files in /porfolios if users choose to analyze a list of stocks that they provide.
+Stocker will scan csv files in /porfolios if users DON'T provide a portfolio via commandline inputs.
 - Gay:
 - Fat:
 - Cool: